soundpress/RulesOfNYC/docs/c19/index.rst

    (7) Displaying, selling or offering merchandise for sale prohibited.
 No peddler or vendor shall park a vehicle at a metered parking space for purposes of displaying, selling, storing or offering merchandise for sale from the vehicle.

    (8) Parking by disabled persons permitted.
-Rules pertaining to the use of parking meter zones shall not apply to vehicles operated by disabled persons duly displaying New York City special parking identification permits issued by the Department of Transportation pursuant to 34 RCNY § 4-08(o) of these rules, other than at those periods of time when no standing and no stopping restrictions are in effect in the metered zones.
+Rules pertaining to the use of parking meter zones shall not apply to vehicles operated by disabled persons duly displaying New York City special parking identification permits issued by the Department of Transportation pursuant to 34 RCNY § 4-08(o), other than at those periods of time when no standing and no stopping restrictions are in effect in the metered zones.

 (i) Municipal off-street parking facilities.